 We assume researchers would agree with Calder et al. that observable variables are things that can be measured or manipulated.
 A response to an item on a scale is an observable measured variable, therefore so is a set of average responses to multiple items that form a scale.
 This is the case irrespective of why several items are combined into a scale.
 We also think it is uncontroversial that the reason for using the latent unobserved construct distinction, as in Haws et al., is to identify something that is different from an observed variable-something that is by definition not observable.
 Latent refers to something that is hidden or concealed.
 This implies that something unobservable is revealed, by its measurement.
 Hence the term measured construct.
-We note, as discussed below. that Calder et al.'s view of constructs differs from this use.
+We note, as discussed below, that Calder et al.'s view of constructs differs from this use.
 This difference is not about terminology.
-If a word other than construct is used, the same issue arises.
+Whether the word construct or a different word is used, the same question arises.

 The key question is, what is the relationship between observable variables and constructs?
 We do not repeat the discussion in Calder et al. here.
 Their key conclusion is that, in theory-testing, cause-effect relationships among constructs serve to explain associations among observable variables.
 We emphasize that constructs are part of explanations.
 They are useful in a theory to the degree they have explanatory value and to the degree they can explain observations.
-In order to have explanatory value, they need to be more abstract than observations (more universal according to Popper, 1935/2004).
+In order to have explanatory value, they need to be more abstract than observations (more universal according to Popper, 1959).

-However, many researchers (e. g., Flake & Fried, 2020; Vazire et al., 2022), advocate the use of scales as measured constructs based on construct validity, but what is the underlying logic of this?
+However, many researchers (e.g., Flake & Fried, 2020; Vazire et al., 2022), advocate the use of scales as measured constructs based on construct validity, but what is the underlying logic of this?
 Haws et al. describe the typical procedure that arrives at assigning construct validity to a scale.
 (1) Scale development begins with articulating an unobservable theoretical construct.
 Researchers generate an initial pool of questionnaire items, often based on face validity, that is, on expert intuition.
 (2) Then, the researchers select a subset of items (observed variables) based on criteria of construct validation.
 These criteria are a very high correlation of the items with each other (internal reliability), a moderately high correlation with other items meant to measure something similar (convergent validity), and a low correlation with items that are thought to measure something different (discriminant validity).
-(3) Finally, Haws et al. refer in passing to nomological validity as articulating the relation of the construct to other constructs.
+(3) Finally, Haws et al. refer in passing to nomological validity, which was introduced to construct validation by Cronbach and Meehl's (1955) seminal article, as articulating the relation of the construct to other constructs.
 In sum, it is common practice to treat questionnaire items that have "survived" this procedure as a measure of a construct.
 We remind here that our discussion is exclusively about constructs as unobservable, latent concepts.
 According to Haws et al., the scale can then be deployed in theory-testing research if the scale items are not changed too much.
-They offer extensive recommendations on how much is too much.
+Haws et al. offer extensive recommendations on how much is too much.
 We agree with their important point that modifying scale items risks changing their statistical properties.